Daniel-KM/Omeka-S-module-Log/README.md

 composer install --no-dev
 ```

-* Upgrade from Omeka 1.4 to Omeka 2.0

 If an issue appears after upgrade of Omeka, don’t forget to update the packages
 of Omeka: `rm -rf vendor && composer install --no-dev`.